aaronjc15128/aaronjc15128/README.md

 * 🌍  I'm based in the UK
 * 🎹  I play the Piano
 * 🏋️‍♂️  I like lifting weights
-* 🎧  I'm a big Trance fan
+* 🎧  I'm a big Trance enjoyer